 All in all, the MS Touch Mouse may have a few potential ergonomic and design issues but it does appear to have all the ingredients needed for an innovative mouse.
 Let’s try it out and see if it can live up to expectations.

-In my experience, there were a couple things which made the learning curve a touch steeper than necessary.
+In my experience, there were a couple of things that made the learning curve a touch steeper than necessary.
 First of all, it was too easy to swipe over the mouse which resulted in some form of “touch actions” even when just gripping it.
-This did cause some minor annoyance especially in FireFox since swiping my thumb to the left or right would take me backward or forward a page respectively.
+This did cause some minor annoyance, especially in FireFox since swiping my thumb to the left or right would take me backward or forward a page respectively.
 So, I had to retrain myself on how to initially grip the Touch Mouse so as to overcome this.
-The other minor issue was vertical scroll which was sluggish in its responsiveness.
-I was surprised that by this as the horizontal swipe was hyper sensitive.
+The other minor issue was the vertical scroll which was sluggish in its responsiveness.
+I was surprised by this as the horizontal swipe was hyper-sensitive.
 This mouse really needs some tactile – and audible – feedback mechanism such as the one found in the Arc Touch as that would have helped a lot.

 Overall, even though the abilities of this mouse are well thought out, the overall design and shape are not quite as perfect.
 I did come to learn to love the long slope of the finger buttons and I came to respect the multi-touch capabilities of this mouse, but those side panels made from smooth plastic leave a lot to be desired.
 If you use a palm grip this issue does not apply to you as it is very comfortable in a palm grip.
 However, if you hold your mouse in a finger grip those slick plastic sides are less than optimal.
 I’ve previously have encountered many mouse designs that make this mistake and always have some high friction tape on hand.
 Two small strips later and this mouse may not be as good as it could be if MS used rubberized side grips, but it was very comfortable and secure in my grip.